Exploding the myth – Sherborne Rid(e)outs and the Huguenots!

 I’d be very interested in your book – how do I get a copy?

-• Prevaricat says:
+• Prevaricat's avatar Prevaricat says:

 Hi John… did you manage to get a copy of the book?